VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/HeliscriptCanvas.en.md

 You can apply these functions to standard UI elements like HUDs, but creating your own custom Canvas elements requires a few extra steps.
 This article will walk you through those steps.

-If you'd like to try this out in a Lib15 environment right away, please jump to the "Template" section.
+If you'd like to try this out in a Lib15 environment right away, please jump to the ["Template" section](#template).

 !!! note "Environment"
-    Lib Version : 15.0 Beta
+    Lib Version : 15.2
     OS : Windows 10
     Unity : 2022.3.6f1
     Browser : Google Chrome